miketheprogrammer/go-thrust/README.md

 i.e. insert_item_at == InsertItemAt

-Please note **** That the intended use case of Application Menus is to only support OSX and Unity/X11 global menu bars.
+Please note that the intended use case of Application Menus is to only support OSX and Unity/X11 global menu bars.
 This means that you should implement most menus in html and javascript, using IPC/RPC to communicate with the host application.
 The side effect is primarily that Windows, and certain unix/linux systems will not load ApplicationMenus

 Using Go-Thrust as a Library and bundling your final release